 The Superior Court vacated the defendant’s convictions for homicide by vehicle, DUI, and related charges.
-Citing Birchfield, the Court ruled that the police unlawfully obtained Jones-Williams’s blood test results from the hospital when the authorities did so without a warrant.
+Citing Birchfield, the Court ruled that the police unlawfully obtained the defendant’s blood test results from the hospital when the authorities did so without a warrant.

 In Commonwealth v.
-Hajdarevic, the Superior Court held that the Confrontation Clause applies to evidence presented by the government to establish the time of a blood draw in a DUI case because, under Section 3802 of the Motor Vehicles Code, the government is required to prove that the defendant’s blood alcohol content within two hours … Read more
+Hajdarevic, the Superior Court held that the Confrontation Clause applies to evidence presented by the Commonwealth to establish the time of a blood draw in a DUI case because, under Section 3802 of the Motor Vehicles Code, the Commonwealth is required to prove that the defendant’s blood alcohol content within two hours … Read more

-In this interlocutory appeal, the Supreme Court reversed the Superior Court and ruled, by failing to challenge the suppression court’s explicit invocation of that provision before the Superior Court, the Commonwealth waived its challenge to Wolfel’s failure to raise a claim under Article I, Section 8.
+In Commonwealth v.
+Wolfel, which was an interlocutory appeal, the PA Supreme Court reversed the Superior Court and ruled, by failing to challenge the suppression court’s explicit invocation of that provision before the Superior Court, the Commonwealth waived its challenge to the defendant’s failure to raise a claim under Article I, Section 8.

-After a bench trial, Glenn was convicted of driving under the influence of metabolites of a controlled substance (DUI-metabolite).
-Glenn appealed and argued the DUI statute should be read so as to not criminalize driving with the metabolite of a medically prescribed controlled substance since the legislature did not criminalize driving under the influence of the prescribed … Read more
+After a bench trial, the defendant was convicted of driving under the influence of metabolites of a controlled substance (DUI-metabolite).
+He appealed and argued the DUI statute should be read so as to not criminalize driving with the metabolite of a medically prescribed controlled substance since the legislature did not criminalize driving under the influence of the … Read more

-The Superior Court dismissed a DUI prosecution because the Commonwealth failed to comply with the compulsory joinder rule found in 18 Pa.C.S. § 110.
-The defendant had been charged with traffic offenses stemming from the same incident as the DWI charge and pled to summonses for those traffic offenses before a magisterial district judge.
-After later … Read more
+In Commonwealth v.
+Pammer, the Superior Court dismissed a DUI prosecution because the Commonwealth failed to comply with the compulsory joinder rule found in 18 Pa.C.S. § 110.
+The defendant had been charged with traffic offenses stemming from the same incident as the DWI charge and pled to summonses for those traffic offenses before a magisterial … Read more